BrepLLM: Enabling Large Language Models to Understand Boundary Representations: Experiment

 \subsection{3D Object Captioning}

-To evaluate the model’s fine-grained semantic understanding of 3D CAD objects, we conduct a 3D object captioning task on the Brep2Text dataset.
+To evaluate the model's fine-grained semantic understanding of 3D CAD objects, we conduct a 3D object captioning task on the Brep2Text dataset.

-\textbf{Settings.} All models are prompted with the unified instruction: \emph{``How was this CAD model constructed?
-Please describe this CAD model in detail.''} To ensure comprehensive evaluation, we adopt three complementary assessment protocols: (1) Large Language Model evaluation, where Qwen-Max judges the semantic consistency between generated captions and human annotations; (2) Traditional metric evaluation, following PointLLM~\cite{pointllm} and MiniGPT-3D~\cite{minigpt_3d}, using Sentence-BERT and SimCSE to compute embedding-based semantic similarity, which is the preferred approach; (3) Human evaluation, where volunteers perform blind assessments via FreeCAD.
-Volunteers inspect each Brep model visually and score captions along two axes: \textit{Correctness} (number of accurately described attributes such as shape, dimensions, and modeling steps) and \textit{Hallucination} (count of unsupported or fabricated details).
-Precision is defined as the ratio of correct attributes to the total number of asserted attributes.
+\textbf{Settings.} All models are prompted with a unified instruction: ``How was this CAD model constructed?
+Please describe this CAD model in detail.''
+To ensure a comprehensive evaluation, we adopt three complementary assessment protocols: (1) Large Language Model evaluation, where Qwen3-30B judges the semantic consistency between the generated captions and human annotations; (2) Traditional metric evaluation, following the methods of PointLLM~\cite{pointllm} and MiniGPT-3D~\cite{minigpt_3d}, which uses Sentence-BERT~\cite{reimers2019sentencebertsentenceembeddingsusing} and SimCSE~\cite{gao2022simcsesimplecontrastivelearning} to compute embedding-based semantic similarity; (3) Human evaluation, where volunteers perform blind assessments using FreeCAD.
+Volunteers visually inspect each B-rep model and score the models' responses along two dimensions: \textit{Correctness} (the number of accurately described attributes, such as shape, dimensions, and modeling steps) and \textit{Hallucination} (the count of unsupported or fabricated details). \textit{Precision} is defined as the ratio of the number of correct attributes to the total number of asserted attributes.

-\textbf{Results.} As shown in Table~\ref{tab:caption_exp}, BrepLLM achieves SOTA performance across all evaluation dimensions.
-It obtains a Qwen-Max score of 58.89, surpassing MiniGPT-3D by 2.31 points, and improves Sentence-BERT and SimCSE similarity scores by 1.41 and 1.33, respectively, demonstrating superior comprehension of fine-grained geometric and parametric structure.
-In human evaluation, BrepLLM achieves a precision of 81.85\%, outperforming all baselines in generating accurate and structurally faithful descriptions.
-Notably, despite being built upon a compact 2.9B-parameter language model, BrepLLM exceeds even 13B-parameter 3D-LLMs in both automatic and human assessments.
-These results highlight its strong ability to capture CAD-specific semantics and faithfully reflect real-world modeling logic—showcasing fine-grained 3D understanding inherited from native Brep representation learning.
+\textbf{Results.} As shown in Table~\ref{tab:caption_exp}, BrepLLM achieves state-of-the-art performance across all evaluation dimensions.
+It obtains a Qwen3-30B score of 61.36, outperforming the strongest baseline (MiniGPT-3D) by 4.78 points.
+Furthermore, it improves the Sentence-BERT and SimCSE similarity scores by 3.78 and 4.10, respectively, demonstrating its superior understanding of fine-grained geometric and parametric structures.
+In human evaluation, BrepLLM achieves a precision of 83.62 and the lowest hallucination rate of 0.83, surpassing all baselines in generating accurate and structurally faithful descriptions.
+It is worth mentioning that our 8.4B BrepLLM comprehensively outperforms larger 13B-parameter models in both automatic and human evaluations.
+These results validate BrepLLM's strong capability to capture CAD-specific semantics and faithfully reflect them, showcasing the fine-grained 3D understanding inherited from B-rep representation learning.